10 Incredible Health Tips for Women

 A startling number of women know everything they need about their family health history.
-The reality is that your doctors will want to know about condition of illness, especially cancer and heart disease, so that they can determine if you are at higher risk for the development of certain ailments.
+The reality is that your doctors will want to know about the condition of illness, especially cancer and heart disease so that they can determine if you are at higher risk for the development of certain ailments.
 Make it your job to know about the history of illness in your family – especially when it comes to your siblings, parents, and grandparents.

 2. Go for a Walk

 Most doctors recommend at least 30 minutes of physical activity each day.
 Did you know that exercise will not only help you to lose or maintain weight but can help slow the ageing process as well?
 Stress is a terrible thing and getting some exercise will help you to maintain a healthier metabolism while remaining relaxed and focused.